lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### No unknown ownership

-Every important value should have a clear owner.
+Every important value should have a clearly identified owner.

 A developer should be able to answer: